priyanka-maz/music-recommendation-facial-emotion/README.md

 - Snap your funny expression.
 - Wait for the recommended music to pop up.

-*Make sure you are signed in to Spotify to listen to the entire track.*
+*Make sure you are signed in to Spotify to get the entire track.*
 #
 ## Spotify API